RobinUS2/presto-bloomfilter/README.md

 Let's say you are running the persist service on a host with as hostname `my-persist-service.internal` on port `8081`.
 You can then have a URL like this: `http://my-persist-service.internal:8081/bloomfilter/my-first-bf` where `my-first-bf` is the actual key under which it's stored/loaded.

 ### Full example
-Step 1 - Loading the data
+Step 1 - Loading the data and saving it into a persisted bloom filter
 ```
 WITH input AS (SELECT 'one' AS val UNION SELECT 'two' AS val UNION SELECT 'three' AS val)
 SELECT bloom_filter_persist(bloom_filter(input.val), 'http://my-persist-service.internal:8081/bloomfilter/my-first-bf') FROM input;